hiiamboris/red-spaces-gitlab-mirror/reference.md

 | `offset` | float! percent! | 0 to 1 (100%) - area before the thumb |
 | `amount` | float! percent! | 0 to 1 (100%) - thumb area |

-Scrollbar will try it's best to adapt it's appearance to remain usable (visible, clickable) even with extreme values of it's facets.
+Scrollbar will try it's best to adapt it's appearance to remain useable (visible, clickable) even with extreme values of it's facets.

 ## Scrollable